GA-repos/HTML-and-CSS/readme.md

 We'll see more `div`s when we talk about using flex-box for advanced alignment.

 There are many many more CSS properties and nearly no limit to what CSS will let us do but these building blocks will take us a very long way.
 Check out the significant difference just these 25 lines (14 declarations) of CSS have made.

-The best place to go from here is to practice.
-The following exercises and homework will be great for this but starting with your own wireframes, then building out the HTML and then adding CSS to create something totally new will be the best practice.

 ## Importing Fonts: You do (Bonus)